 - Hospital bag for baby

-For starters, all 3 times I’ve decided what to pack in a hospital bag, I’ve split it up into TWO bags which I’ve really loved.
+For starters, all 4 times I’ve decided what to pack in a hospital bag, I’ve split it up into TWO bags, which I’ve really loved.
 One bag for mama and one bag for baby.
 It’s so much easier to decide what to pack in a hospital bag for myself, like toiletries and things that will make me feel calm and comfortable and at home for a few days.

 So let’s start with what to pack in a hospital bag for MOM:

-If you have c-sections like me you’ll be so happy to have some dry shampoo (this is my most recent FAVE) and some facial wipes for the first couple days you’re in bed recovering, along with travel shampoo and conditioner, a razor, shaving cream, floss, deodorant and your makeup bag if you feel like freshening up a little before visitors or for pictures.
+If you have c-sections like me, you’ll be so happy to have some dry shampoo (this and this are some of my faves) and some facial wipes for the first couple days you’re in bed recovering, along with travel shampoo and conditioner, a razor (seriously this is the ONLY one I’ll use now!), shaving cream, floss, deodorant, and your makeup bag if you feel like freshening up a little before visitors or for pictures.

 I love having an extra long iPhone cord too because you never know how far away you’ll be from an outlet, along with a laptop and cord if you want to be able to look anything up or maybe record your thoughts and feelings about the birth, or just a journal if that’s more your style.

-Now for some extra stuff that I love to pack in my hospital bag but aren’t necessarily requisite!
+Now for some extra stuff that I love to pack in my hospital bag, but aren’t necessarily requisite!

-I’ve also got a pair of cozy slippers packed in there along with my own towel – probably not necessary but REALLY nice since the towels at the hospital are a little rough!
-I’ve thrown in a couple pair of very cozy socks and I threw in the same pair of flip flops I brought with me last time since hospital shower floors can be a little sketchy!
+I also packed a pair of cozy slippers along with my own towel – probably not necessary but REALLY nice since the towels at the hospital are a little rough!
+Other footwear I packed: cozy socks, and some flip flops since hospital shower floors can be a little sketchy!
 Haha.